Kurento/kurento/source/tutorials.rst

    Browser JavaScript </tutorials/js/tutorial-helloworld>
    Node.js </tutorials/node/tutorial-helloworld>

-WebRTC magic mirror
+WebRTC Magic Mirror
 ===================

-This web application consists on a `WebRTC`:term: video communication in loopback, adding a funny hat over detected faces.
-This is an example of a computer vision and augmented reality filter.
+This web application consists on a :term:`WebRTC` *loopback* video communication, adding a funny hat over detected faces.
+This is an example of a Computer Vision and Augmented Reality filter.

 .. toctree::
    :maxdepth: 1